realpdebench/realpdebench.github.io/docs/index.md

             <div class="rp-radar-title">Radar chart across performance dimensions</div>
             <div class="rp-radar-subtitle">
               Scores are min–max normalized to <strong>0–100</strong> within the current dataset + training paradigm.
+              Use <strong>Zoom</strong> to normalize within the currently selected models for clearer separation.
               <strong>Higher is better</strong>.
 Axes are computed from the reported benchmark metrics (no extra measurements).
             </div>
           </div>